 What Shoes To Wear With Flared Pants

-You may love your cigarette coupes, but you are definitely going to cave in and buy the flared pieces sometime during this year and you will not regret it for a second, especially when you know what shoes to wear with your flared pants.
+You may love your cigarette coupes, but you are definitely going to cave in and buy flared pieces sometime during this year, and you will not regret it for a second, especially when you know what shoes to wear with your flared pants.

 The silhouettes are especially flattering when the thighs are tighter and the flare begins just below the knee, balancing out the length of the legs and seeming to make one appear taller.
 These flared pants can be spotted all over the place, in the streets and at home, sitting on a date or carrying about children in hand.